PatrickGWilliams/patrick-williams.com/README.md

 ***
 ### The project is organized into several directories:

 1. [Flask Directory](/../../tree/main/flask/): Contains the Python code, Jinja templates, and CSS files I made to create the website.
-Additionally, it includes the Python code for my New York Times Letter Boxed puzzle helper ([Spelling Bee Solver](/../../blob/main/flask/PatrickWilliamsWebsite/app/lbHelper.py)).
+Additionally, it includes the Python code for my New York Times Letter Boxed puzzle helper ([Letter Box Helper](/../../blob/main/flask/PatrickWilliamsWebsite/app/lbHelper.py)).

 2. [Docker Directory](/../../tree/main/docker/): Contains the Dockerfile I used to build an image of the website.